 (U.S. Department of Education, State Regulation of Private Schools, 2009)

-Utah Regulatory Laws – Non-Public and Non-Therapeutic Private Schools
+Regulatory Laws For Non-Public and Non-Therapeutic Private Schools in Utah

 Utah has absolutely no mandatory requirements for private schools—accreditation, registration, licensing and approval are not required.
 Private schools are also not required to hire certified or licensed teachers.
 In addition, there are no requirements for the length of the school year.
 Utah private schools are also allowed to use corporal punishment as long as parents and guardians are notified that it is a school policy (Utah Code Ann. §53A-11-802).
 There are no curriculum requirements and no state policy on textbooks.
 It is not required for private schools to conduct criminal background checks on employees, and if the school chooses to do so, it must only consider job-related convictions (Utah Code Ann. §53A-3-410).
 There are no testing requirements for Utah private schools, although some may choose to participate in the testing as administered by the public school district in which they are located (State Board of Education